Do you cringe at video of your dance?

 It approaches the dance as an expression of shared joy, and encompasses any style or genre of belly dance–and pretty much any other thing you might want to evaluate.

-- Honest, yet positive, growth-oriented critique models
+- Honest, positive, growth-oriented models

-- Productive, painless, self-critique
+- Productive, painless, self-response

 - Meet cool people

-- Have fun and dance better!
+- Have fun and dance with JOY!